 Divorce & Bankruptcy

-Another issue that arises if bankruptcy is filed between the filing of divorce papers and the final judgment of divorce is that the bankruptcy’s automatic stay prevents transfer of property between the couple.
-The automatic stay will cause a temporary standstill in the divorce proceedings as to division of property and debts, because a state family court cannot make decisions about property as long as a federal bankruptcy court has control over it.
-Thus, you should avoid filing for divorce and bankruptcy simultaneously, because the bankruptcy should be finished before the divorce can be completed.
+First, if bankruptcy is filed between the initiation of divorce and the final judgment, the bankruptcy’s automatic stay will cause a temporary standstill in the divorce proceedings.
+The automatic stay will prevent transfer of property between the couple, halting division of property and debts.
+This is because a state family court cannot make decisions about property as long as a federal bankruptcy court has control over it.